 The number of treatments to provide you with the results you want to achieve will be determined during your initial consultation session where a personalized treatment plan will be developed.
 For most large bulging veins, one treatment is all that is needed.
 Spider veins do require several treatments.
 The average person requires 3-5 sessions spaced 4-6 weeks apart in order to get resolution.

 It depends on the type of treatment done.
-Endovenous ablation should take 2 hours and sclerotherapy should take only 30-45 minutes.
-It is important to note that multiple sessions will be required to completely treat your condition.
-Your doctor will have you come back every 6-8 weeks for sclerotherapy and this depends on the size and complexity your disease process.
+Endovenous ablation can take 1-2 hours.
+Microphlebectomy can take 1-2 hours.
+Sclerotherapy usually takes about 45 minutes.
+It is important to note that multiple sessions of different treatment modalities could be required to completely treat your condition.